vitorbaptista/vitorbaptista.github.io/_posts/2020-04-29-setting-up-ubuntu-20-04-with-regolith.md

 ## 3. Final touches

 Finally, I just need to configure the focus to follow the mouse, so I can interact with a window just by hovering my mouse over it, and add a couple programs in autostart.

 The way I used to do this was by copying the default Regolith's i3 file and tweaking the parameters I wanted.
 This works, but then I have to maintain the i3 config file myself, even if a new Regolith version updates it.

-To avoid this issue, Regolith allow us to tweak the default configuration file by changing variables.
-We just need to create the file ~/.Xresources-regolith with:
+To avoid this burden, Regolith allow tweaking the default configurations by changing variables.
+We can define them in the file `~/.Xresources-regolith` as:

 ```
 i3-wm.gaps.focus_follows_mouse: yes